codeframework/Docs/Understanding Services Core.md

     {
         options.SwaggerEndpoint("/openapi.json", "Service Description");
     });

+    app.UseServiceHandler();
 }
 ```

 Note that the endpoint is configured to take advantage of CODE Framework's OpenAPI definition URL.
 Using this, Swagger UI now presents a UI for the service's documentation, which also acts as a test-bench that allows calling the services.
 This is therefore a good way to test and run your services without the need to create a client or run a manual tool such as Postman.

+To see Swagger UI, launch your web app/host and navigate to `/Swagger` (such as `http://localhost:5000/swagger`).

+>Tip: For development, it may make sense to set this as your project's startup URL.

 The following image is an example of what Swagger UI looks like: